Rari-Capital/rari-stable-pool-contracts/USAGE.md

-# How to Use the Smart Contracts
+# Rari Stable Fund: How to Use the Smart Contracts

 The following document contains instructions on common usage of the smart contracts' APIs.

 * See `API.md` for a more detailed API reference on `RariFundController`, `RariFundManager`, `RariFundToken`, and `RariFundProxy`.
-* See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RFT.
+* See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RSFT.
 * Smart contract ABIs are available in the `abi` properties of the JSON files in the `build` folder.

 ## Fund APY